tc39/proposal-pattern-matching/README.md

 Note the use of the `as` keyword to pattern-match the result of this matching protocol (read on for a few more code samples for further detail on this protocol).

-Additionally, it would be nice for regex literals to be able to introduce bindings *without* the `with` keyword.
+Additionally, it would be nice for regex literals to be able to introduce bindings *without* a keyword.
 This would be a magic special case, but we find it acceptable since it’s still possible to statically analyze the source of all bindings.

 ---